mpichlmann/Gameboxd-API/readme.md

 ![stand up four](https://i.imgur.com/IUcSB8g.jpg)

 ## Day Five
 By day 5 I had managed to complete all of the neccesary CRUD functionality of the API, implement error handling, authorisation, authentication, and felt confident that everything was working properly.
 I now needed to go through all of the code and clean it up as best as I could as well as add comments explaining how all of the queries worked and what data they were intended to receive/return.
-As well as doing this I also decided to make a start on creating the documentation for every endpoint now that all of the endpoints had been created and tested
+As well as doing this I also decided to make a start on creating the documentation for every endpoint now that all of the endpoints had been created and tested.

 Trello after day five